billybrook/Product-Preview-Project/README.md

 ### What I learned

 This is the first project I have attempted to code.
-I have leaned heavely on <a href="https://www.youtube.com/watch?v=BMOH4zSLTnQ">Thomas Sankara's Youtube tutorial video</a> in order to code this project.
+I have leaned heavily on <a href="https://www.youtube.com/watch?v=BMOH4zSLTnQ">Thomas Sankara's YouTube tutorial video</a> in order to code this project.
 As such, I have learnt many things during my attempt at coding this project, a selection of which follows.

 Things I've learnt:
 - How to import fonts from google